gds32571/sdr-bash/README.md

    runs the second program.
 It will restart that program if it crashes.
 It counts the number of restarts and records the value in myctr.txt

 rtl2.sh
-   runs the rtl_433 program in JSON output mode, assigns MQTT topcis to the messages, and publishes them with the Paho client software.
+   runs the rtl_433 program in JSON output mode, assigns MQTT topics to the messages, and publishes them with the Paho client software.
    It uses a watchdog system on this network to signal it is up and running.
 A program called socket1.py does this function.
-Remove it from the file if you don't use my deadman system (You probably don't!).
+Remove it (comment out) from the file if you don't use my deadman system (You probably don't!).